 When do we decide as a culture that taking a sharp knife to a boy’s genitals within the first few days of his life without his consent and for no good medical reason is unacceptable?

-Norway is planning to introduce legislation to outlaw non-medical circumcision.
+Norway has been trying for years to introduce legislation to outlaw non-medical circumcision.

-Zimbabwe is reporting that the mass circumcision campaigns supposedly to curb HIV transmission (three scientifically faulty studies have shown that circumcision reduces the spread of HIV) are actually spreading the disease because circumcised men feel they’ve been “vaccinated” and now refuse to wear condoms.
+Zimbabwe is reporting that the mass circumcision campaigns supposedly to curb HIV transmission (three scientifically faulty studies have shown that circumcision reduces the spread of HIV) are actually spreading HIV because circumcised men feel they’ve been “vaccinated” and now refuse to wear condoms.